 Several flower types occur in the angiosperms.
 Main classifications are briefly discussed below.

-There are four tissues all or some of which make up a flower as a structural organ in the angiosperms: sepal, petal, stamen and pistil.
-Based on whether all of these four floral parts are present or any one is absent, flowers are classified as either complete or incomplete.
+There are four tissues all or some of which make up a flower as a structural organ in the angiosperms: sepal, petal, stamen, and pistil.
+Based on whether all of these four floral parts are present or anyone is absent, flowers are classified as either complete or incomplete.

 A flower is called complete if all four floral organs are present in the same flower structure.
 A commonly illustrated complete flower is that of the gumamela or China rose (Hibiscus rosa-sinensis).

 An incomplete flower lacks any one or more of these parts.
 The flowers of grass plants (family Gramineae or Poaceae) are mainly wind-pollinated and are incomplete, lacking both sepals and petals.
-Relying on wind to accomplish pollination, there is no need for these flowers to attract pollinators.
+Relying on the wind to accomplish pollination, there is no need for these flowers to attract pollinators.

 Flowers that contain both sexual parts (stamen and pistil) are called perfect or bisexual or hemaphrodite or hermaphroditic while those that contain either stamen or pistil only are called imperfect or unisexual flowers, regardless of whether they have or lack either sepal or petal or both.